Central Court

 It was converted into shops in 1977 after being auctioned off when the DB licence went to the Cambridge Tavern in Leamington.

-Empire Street was called Brewery Street when a large brewery (which was run by the Hally brothers from 1872) flourished where the Webb Trust block of buildings is now.
+Empire Street was called Brewery Street when a large brewery run by the Hally brothers from 1872 flourished.
+This was where the Webb Trust block of buildings is now (2025).

-The new “old” octagonal Telephone Box on the Empire Street corner was erected in 1990 for Telecom by Gus Wackrow’s Joinery.
+The octagonal Telephone Box on the Empire Street corner was erected in 1990 for Telecom by Gus Wackrow’s Joinery.
 It was adapted from a 1911 plan and has the nostalgia of the old but convenience of the new.
-It has since been converted into a open library box, where residents can borrow or trade books.
+It has since been converted into a open library box where residents can borrow or trade books.